Dialectical Behavior Therapy in Baltimore

 Dialectical Behavior Therapy (DBT) is a science-backed approach in the treatment of depression, binge-eating, bulimia, trauma, and post-traumatic stress disorder (PTSD), addiction, and substance abuse.
 DBT meets the “gold standard” of care in the eyes of the American Psychological Association.

 Dialectical Behavior Therapy originated from Cognitive-Behavioral Therapy (CBT) with one major caveat: DBT focuses on validation, or accepting intense emotions, emotional vulnerability, and behavioral change.
-The four main DBT skills are core mindfulness skills, distress tolerance skills, interpersonal effectiveness, and emotional regulation.
-DBT was originally utilized to treat individuals with borderline personality disorder (BPD) at high risk of suicide.
+DBT provides therapeutic skills in four key areas, also known as the key areas of DBT: mindfulness, emotional regulation, interpersonal effectiveness, and distress tolerance.
+These four key areas form the foundation of DBT skills training.
+DBT is effective for people who have trouble managing strong emotions and problem behaviors.
+It was originally utilized to treat individuals with borderline personality disorder (BPD) at high risk of suicide.
 BPD is characterized by symptoms ranging from impulsive behaviors, drug use, and suicidal ideation to suicidal behaviors, including suicidal self-injury and nonsuicidal self-injury.
+DBT is most effective for people who are committed to creating a life worth living and who are willing to engage in the therapeutic process.

 Over time, DBT has been adapted for different mental health settings.
 DBT aims to help individuals with mental health conditions, impulsivity, stress, and feelings of sadness by encouraging emotional regulation skills and mindfulness.
-DBT can also help those who struggle with emotional dysregulation or self-destructive behaviors, including eating disorders and substance use disorders.
+DBT work helps individuals with emotional regulation challenges and is suitable for those struggling with self-destructive behaviors, including eating disorders and substance use disorders.
 In some cases, DBT is also used to treat post-traumatic stress disorder.
 Through a collaborative approach, therapists help clients accept problematic thoughts, emotions, and behaviors.

-Individual therapy, group sessions, and DBT phone coaching and may be used in combination with medication treatment or other forms of therapy.
+Individual therapy, group sessions, and DBT phone coaching and may be used in combination with medication treatment or other forms of therapy, including online group therapy options.

 Is Dialectical Behavior Therapy Effective?